 Using novel computational and biochemical approaches, scientists have accurately designed and built from scratch 10 large protein icosahedra -- polyhedra with 20 faces -- similar to viral capsids that carry viral DNA.
 The designed structures are made of two different engineered proteins, present in 60 copies each, which self-assemble into icosahedra.
 They have a wide variety of potential applications, from targeted drug delivery to the development of more effective vaccines, the researchers say.

-The findings, reported on July 22, 2016 in Science, follow a report in Nature last month by the same team describing the creation of the first designed icosahedron made of 60 copies of a single protein subunit.
+The findings, reported on July 22, 2016 in Scienceexternal link, opens in a new tab, follow a reportexternal link, opens in a new tab in Nature last month by the same team describing the creation of the first designed icosahedron made of 60 copies of a single protein subunit.
 The current paper describes the design and construction of 10 icosahedra from two different protein subunits.

 “The remarkable thing is that the computational design model is really close to the actual structure,” said HHMI Investigator David Baker of the University of Washington Institute for Protein Design, who led the study.
 “These are definitely the largest structures that have been created using computational design methods … so it’s a real milestone for protein design, because we can design these really complicated structures from scratch on the computer and they come out exactly right.”

-Graduate student Jacob Bale working with Baker and Neil King, an acting assistant professor at the Institute for Protein Design, used Rosetta, a protein-design computer program developed in Baker’s lab over many years, to optimize amino acid residues that form the interface between proteins to make them fit with each other.
+Graduate student Jacob Bale working with Baker and Neil King, an acting assistant professor at the Institute for Protein Design, used Rosettaexternal link, opens in a new tab, a protein-design computer program developed in Baker’s lab over many years, to optimize amino acid residues that form the interface between proteins to make them fit with each other.
 “You want to design proteins so that when they come together, the interactions cause the proteins to form an icosahedron,” explained Baker.
-Because the work is so computationally intensive, the researchers relied on a crowdsourcing platform called Rosetta@home, which allows members of the public to donate cycles of their idle computers to run jobs for computing protein structures.
+Because the work is so computationally intensive, the researchers relied on a crowdsourcing platform called Rosetta@homeexternal link, opens in a new tab, which allows members of the public to donate cycles of their idle computers to run jobs for computing protein structures.

 Once the researchers had created designs that the computer predicted would form icosahedra, the next step was to test out the designs.
 Bale engineered synthetic genes that encoded the designed proteins and introduced those genes into bacteria.
 He purified the proteins from the bacteria and developed new screening methods to determine which ones were forming icosahedra.